mandeepkaur19/House-Price-Predictor_ML_APP/README.md

-# Salary Predictor App
+# House Price Predictor App

-This repository contains a **Salary Predictor App** that uses a Simple Linear Regression model to predict employee salaries based on their years of experience.
+This repository contains a **House Price Predictor App** that uses a Multi Linear Regression model to predict house prediction based on their years of experience.
 The project includes both a backend for training the model and a frontend built with Streamlit for user interaction.

 ## Project Structure

 - `app.py`: The Streamlit application for user input and salary prediction.
-- `Salary_Data.csv`: The dataset containing employee salaries and years of experience.
+- `House_Price_Data.csv`: The dataset containing employee salaries and years of experience.
 - `linear_regression_model.pkl`: The trained linear regression model saved for predictions.
 - `backend.py`: The script that trains the linear regression model.